-PTS Grant - This need-based grant is awarded to full-time students in our M.Div, M.A and M.Div/MA programs.
-Our 2014-15 award levels for entering students are listed below.
+PTS Grant - This need-based grant is awarded to full-time students in our M.Div, M.A, M.A.(TS), and M.Div/MA programs.
+Our award levels for entering students are listed below.
 All currently enrolled PTS students will be funded at the levels stated at the time they began their PTS program.

-For those admitted for the fall 2014 term:
+Beginning with those degree candidates admitted for the fall 2015 :

 Eligible students who are Presbyterian Church(USA) members may receive PTS grant aid to cover 100% of their evaluated need up to the cost of full tuition plus $250.